WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 ## Video Endpoint to Meetings Provider

-In this use case, there is a video conferencing device.
+In this use case, there is a video conferencing device such as webex.com.
 The end user wishes to join a meeting hosted on a meeting provider.
 The meeting would be modeled as a call to number at domain, where the number is the meeting number used for the meeting.
 Using the domain, the video endpoint would construct the RIPT root URI and then query to discover the available provider TGs.
-This request will not be authenticated, because the video endpoint has no relationship with the meeting provider.
-Consequently, the meeting provider returns a provider TG URI which corresponds to an "unauthenticated meeting join" TG.
+This request could be authenticated using the caller ID in the passport, even thought the video endpoint may have no relationship with the meeting provider.

 Of course, if the video endpoint were a user of the meeting provider, it could have such a token and use it for the call.